 Glen Haven Beach

 It isn’t often that you find a combination of stunning beach and historical museum.
 But then, Northern Michigan isn’t your run-of-the-mill place either.
 The Cannery Boat Museum in Glen Haven is located right on the Lake Michigan beach, featuring views of the Manitou Islands and the pilings remaining from the old Glen Haven docks.
 Take a long stroll down this somewhat remote and natural beach, picturing what is looked like in the early 1900s when it was a bustling port.
 Modern conveniences such as restroom facilities and paved parking make this trip to the past extra comfortable.
 This is also a great spot to hook up to the Sleeping Bear Heritage Trail, should you wish to bike from the beach to nearby Glen Arbor.

 Platte Point Beach

 One of my personal favorites, I have innumerable memories of long summer days at Platte Point.
 And I am most certainly not alone—this beautiful beach is the place where the Platte River flows into Lake Michigan and is a busy, busy place in the height of the summer season.
-Every day tubes, canoes and kayacks make the trip down the shallow and rapidly flowing river before emptying out in to the vast lake.
+Every day, tubes, canoes and kayaks make the trip down the shallow and rapidly flowing river before emptying out in to the vast lake.
 For those not interested in making the voyage, a walk along the river or sunbathing on the banks is the perfect way to enjoy the merging of these two waters.